 Your video lesson titles should be clear, concise and relevant to the content.
 Ensure your class has a polished look by double-checking your titles for spelling and capitalization.
 Remove numbers and symbols (such as “Video #1) from the beginning of titles.

 Notes are a way for you to add extra value to your video lessons by highlighting important moments, linking to extra resources, or simply adding a fun line of encouragement or inspiration to keep students excited while watching your class.
 Add 1-3 notes to each of your lessons using the "Add a note..." box beneath the video.

-Check out this article for more helpful tips on merchandising your class so that students are more likely to discover it on the platform.
+Be sure to view our Merchandising Guide for more helpful tips on merchandising your class so that students are more likely to discover it on the platform.